groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/table/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/java/) helps you populate table templates for PDF and other formats.
 Use dynamic data from your sources to create tables with ease.

-      1. Set up a PDF template with placeholders for table rows and columns.
+      1. Design a template with placeholders for the table (PDF templates are not currently supported).
       2. Pull data from any supported input source.
       3. Filter or preprocess the data to match your needs.
-      4. Generate the final document with the completed table.
+      4. Save the document with the table filled in as a PDF file.

     code:
       platform: "java"